Santhosh1204/FlaskOps/README.md

 # flask-hello-world-devops-project
 Build and deploy code a simple flask application using Jenkins and Kubernetes

-In this project, we are going to build a simple [CI/CD]pipeline from scratch using tools like Flask, Docker, Git, Github, Jenkins and Kubernetes.
+In this project, I am going to build a simple [CI/CD]pipeline from scratch using tools like Flask, Docker, Git, Github, Jenkins and Kubernetes.

 ## Prerequisites